 For very large tables and partitions, single worker processes can choose intrapartition parallelism through multiple parallel queries and parallel DML I/O server processes when the external tables method is used to access data.

-Dump files are read and written directly by the server and, therefore, do not require any data movement to the client.
+Because Dump files are read and written directly by the server, they do not require any data movement to the client.

 INSERTstatement bind variables is performed.

 The supported data access methods, direct path and external tables, are faster than conventional SQL.
 The direct path API provides the fastest single-stream performance.
-The external tables feature makes efficient use of the parallel queries and parallel DML capabilities of the Oracle database.
+The external tables feature makes efficient use of the parallel queries and parallel DML capabilities of Oracle Database.